cjriches/simulatron/Documentation/object-code.md

 _________________________
 ```

-There must be only one section with the `E` flag set, and this section must also have the `X` flag set.
+There must be exactly one section with the `E` flag set (amongst all files linked together), and this section must also have the `X` flag set.
 Note that the effect of the permission bits is up to whatever is consuming the object code, and they may be ignored.

 ## Section Format
 A section is arbitrary binary code, that may be instructions and/or data for Simulatron.
 Any location where a symbol value is to be inserted must be left as zero; this helps detect malformed code in some cases.